 On October 5, 2021, a third derivative lawsuit, captioned Badwal v.
 Flanders et al., Case No. 4:21-cv-07795 (N.D.
 Cal.) (the "Badwal" matter) was filed in the United States District Court for the Northern District of California.

-The Badwal complaint purports to assert a claim for breach of fiduciary duty, an insider trading claim, and violations of Section 14(a), 10(b), and 21D of the Exchange Act.
+The Badwal complaint purports to assert a claim for breach of fiduciary duty, an insider trading claim, and violations of Section 14(a), 10(b) and 21D of the Exchange Act.
 The Badwal complaint seeks damages, declaratory relief, corporate governance measures, equitable and injunctive relief, restitution and disgorgement, and attorneys' fees and costs.
 On November 29, 2021, the federal court consolidated the Chernet and Badwal matters under the caption In re eHealth, Inc. Stockholder Derivative Litigation (the "Federal Derivative Action").
-On August 12, 2021, the court granted-in-part and denied-in-part defendants' motion to dismiss the securities class action.
+On August 12, 2021, the court granted-in-part and denied-inpart defendants' motion to dismiss the securities class action.
 In December 2021, the parties entered into a stipulation to further stay the Federal Derivative Action pending the appointment of a new lead plaintiff in the securities class action, which was so ordered by the court on December 14, 2021.
 As discussed above, November 9, 2022, the court appointed a new lead plaintiff in the securities class action.
 On December 9, 2022, plaintiffs in the Federal Derivative Action filed a verified consolidated stockholder derivative complaint on behalf of the Company against certain current and former members of its Board of Directors and certain of its officers.
-The complaint alleges breaches of fiduciary duties, insider trading, and violations of Sections 14(a), 10(b), 21D of the Exchange Act.
+The complaint alleges breaches of fiduciary duties, insider trading, and violations of Sections 14(a), 10(b) and 21D of the Exchange Act.
 The complaint seeks damages, declaratory relief, corporate governance measures, equitable and injunctive relief, restitution and disgorgement, and attorneys' fees and costs.
 On January 3, 2023, pursuant to a joint stipulation, the court ordered all proceedings in the Federal Derivative Action stayed pending the resolution of the securities class action.
+On July 28, 2023, the Lincolnshire matter was stayed pending the resolution of the securities class action, pursuant to the parties' stipulation.